OTW People

 Program Therapist

-Wendy Calomiris is a Licensed Marriage and Family Therapist (LMFT #117299) in California.
+Wendy Calomiris is a Marriage and Family Therapist (LMFT #117299) in California.
 She has 2 master’s degrees from Sonoma State University in psychology and counseling, and a master’s in human resource management from Golden Gate University.
 Wendy has a private practice, Calomiris Counseling, in the North Bay where she specializes in trauma-informed treatment.
 Wendy has worked with emotionally, physically, and sexually abused youth, individuals, and families to help process their trauma.
 For 25 years, Wendy worked with severely emotionally disturbed and adjudicated youth and their families both in and out of the system in Sonoma, Marin, and San Francisco Counties.
 Wendy is trained in Eye Movement Desensitization Reprocessing (EMDR) and Lens Neurofeedback and draws from psychodynamic, CBT, and client-centered positive psychology theories.
 Wendy’s trauma and polyvagal-informed approaches offer an accelerated, reliable, and sustainable pathway to a more regulated nervous system, emotional stability, and internal safety.

 Laura Narcisse

-Program Manager
+Program Coordinator

 OTW Peer Leadership Team